SEED-platform/OEP/SEED Benchmark/guides/OEP Benchmark Implementation Guide.md

 SEEDPropertyToSFBenchmark.groovy can be edited to configure the field mappings for the Salesforce Benchmark object.

-Note: Use a single underscore after an OEI field if it is a custom field.
-A custom field is a field in SEED (typically) that is part of the database and not considered an `extra_data` field.
+Note: Use a single underscore after an OEI field if it is a custom field not provided by the OEI app.
+For example, `oei_Property_Data_Administrator__c` on the Benchmark object.

 # 6: Modify MuleSoft solution